TanStack/query/README.md

 `setQueryData` is a synchronous function that can be used to immediately update a query's cached data.
 If the query does not exist, it will be created and immediately be marked as stale. **If the query is not utilized by a query hook in the default `cacheTime` of 5 minutes, the query will be garbage collected**.

-> The difference between using `setQueryData` and `updateQuery` is that `setQueryData` is sync and assumes that you already synchronously have the data available.
+> The difference between using `setQueryData` and `prefetchQuery` is that `setQueryData` is sync and assumes that you already synchronously have the data available.
 If you need to fetch the data asynchronously, it's suggested that you either refetch the query key or use `prefetchQuery` to handle the asynchronous fetch.

 ```js
 import { queryCache } from 'react-query'